ChuanMeng/SIP/README.md

 --log_path ./log/ \
 --mode inference
 ```
-The above commands would produce model checkpoints and inference output files, which are stored in the path `./output/WISE.SIP.DistanceCRF/checkpoints` and `./output/WISE.SIP.DistanceCRF/`, respectively.
+The above commands would produce model checkpoints and inference output files, which are stored in the paths `./output/WISE.SIP.DistanceCRF/checkpoints/` and `./output/WISE.SIP.DistanceCRF/`, respectively.

 #### MSDialog
 Train MuSIc on the training set of MSDialog and conduct inference on the validation and test sets of MSDialog: